ThereOHM/playlist_scraper/README.md

 *Idea:*
 There are plenty of good webradio stations.
-But I want their songs in a spotify, deezer, etc. playlist.
+But I want their songs in a spotify, deezer, etc. playlist without commercials.
-But unfortunately the playlist of the most stations is resettet every couple of hours.
+Unfortunately the playlist of the most stations is resettet every couple of hours.
 The Python tool scrapes the songs, makes a proper data formatting, removes double values and saves an unique playlist per station.
+This playlist is then ready to import to your favourite music-streaming-service.

 ## How To Use:
 - add the URLs of your favourite webradio stations to `url_list.txt`